Our Essential Services Make Relocating Easy for You.

-Following the first check-up, mothers are entitled to a further eight examinations preceding the birth, which will include additional ultrasound scans and antenatal classes.
-For this purpose, your gynecologist will also provide you with a maternity record book, called the carnet de santé maternité, where each medical examination will be recorded.
+Following the first check-up, mothers are entitled to a further eight examinations preceding the birth, which will include ultrasound scans and delivery preparations.
+For this purpose, your gynecologist will provide you with a maternity record book, called the carnet de santé maternité, where each medical examination and its details will be recorded.

-Many women in France choose to give birth in hospital: their gynecologist helps them to reserve a place at their clinic of choice and to find a midwife in cases where the mother does not have an obstetrician gynecologist.
-Public health insurance for hospital births — excluding deliveries in private hospitals — covers all expenses for the first twelve days spent in hospital, meaning the birth will likely be completely free.
-Furthermore, mothers discharged within five days — the average hospital stay is three days — are entitled to home visits from a midwife.
+Many women in France choose to give birth in the hospital.
+Public health insurance for hospital births — excluding deliveries in private hospitals — covers all expenses for the first twelve days spent in the hospital, meaning the birth will likely be completely free.
+The average hospital stay after childbirth is three days.
+Furthermore, mothers discharged within five days are entitled to home visits from a midwife.
 If you choose to deliver in a private hospital, giving birth in France without insurance can reach up to 5,000 EUR (5,604 USD) in private hospital fees alone.
 Therefore, coverage is vital in this case.

-Alternatively, mothers who choose to give birth at home should be aware that it is tricky to get full insurance in this case, due to the risk that a home birth entails.
-Nevertheless, your health insurance will partially cover the costs of giving birth at home, and the birth will still take place with a midwife present.
+Alternatively, mothers who choose to give birth at home should be aware that it is tricky to get full insurance in this case, due to the risks that a home birth entails.
+Nevertheless, your social security will partially cover the costs of giving birth at home, and the delivery will still take place with a midwife present.

 Cause for Celebration: After the Birth

 Mothers in France are entitled to a postnatal examination within the first eight weeks following birth, and, if necessary, physiotherapy.
 The child will then continue to have examinations up until they turn six years old.
-Local clinics also provide public services such as vaccinations and health and nutritional advice.
+Local maternal and child health clinics are also available to provide vaccinations, health, and nutritional advice.

-In France, abortion is legal up until twelve weeks along in the pregnancy, or 14 weeks since the last menstruation cycle.
-However, abortions at later stages are nevertheless possible, if two physicians confirm that the birth puts the child or mother at severe risk of death or an incurable illness.
-Providing the mother is registered with French social security, the termination at public hospitals will be paid for by the state.
+In France, abortion is legal up until twelve weeks in the pregnancy, or 14 weeks since the last menstruation cycle.
+However, abortions at later stages are possible if two physicians confirm that the birth puts the child or mother at severe risk of an incurable illness or death.
+Provided the mother is registered with the French social security, the termination at public hospitals will be paid for by the state.